5 benefits of ashi sabaki

 First, I'll list 7 types of Ashi Sabaki and add a onliner translation.
 Pro Jumplinks included.
 Then, I'll go ahead and save you my biggest mistake in trying to improve my Ashi Sabaki...

-The ways of moving layed out below are:
+The types of footwork layed out below are:

 - Ayumi Ashi — "walking foot" take a step forward (step through)